douglasdavis/numpydoc.el/README.md

 # numpydoc.el

 An Emacs Lisp package to automatically insert NumPy style docstrings for Python functions.

-The `numpydoc-generate` function parses the function signature and detects argument names, argument type hints, and return type hints.
+Calling `numpydoc-generate` will parse the function signature (for the function corresponding to the current cursor location) and detects argument names, argument type hints, and return type hints.
 The default behavior is to prompt the user (in the minibuffer) for a (short and long) description of the function, and a description for each argument and the returned value.
 If the prompt is turned off some (customizable) template text will be inserted into the docstring.

 ## Customization